alexpichel/okb-gatsby/content/posts/2018-01-01--Law-Enforcement-AED/index.md

 agencyid: "prineville-pd"
 author: "Sgt.
 Troy Wiles"
 category: "Policing"
-tags:
+tags: [Medical Response, Technology, Training]
-  - "Medical Response"
-  - "Technology"
-  - "Training"
 subTitle: "All patrol officers have been trained on how to provide High Performance CPR and use an AED to save citizens suffering from a cardiac event."
 ---